 16. TeaTime Chinese

-Based on the words the listener knows and the context, they should be able to understand the slightly advanced language used.
+Based on the listener’s knowledge and context, they should be able to understand the slightly advanced language.

 Each episode focuses on a different topic or theme, such as travel, food, or daily life.
 The hosts use authentic, natural language to simulate real-life conversations and give listeners helpful vocabulary and phrases.

-You can start with Teatime Chinese if you’re at the intermediate level and need help figuring out how to advance.
+You can start with Teatime Chinese if you’re at the intermediate level and need help advancing.

-It also offers supplementary materials such as transcripts, vocabulary lists, and exercises to help learners reinforce what they’ve learned and continue to progress in their language studies.
+It also offers supplementary materials, such as transcripts, vocabulary lists, and exercises, to help learners reinforce what they’ve learned and continue progressing in their language studies.

 17. Learning Podcast through Stories